 Since I can’t work as a midwife, I have returned to my first calling as an educator.
-I teach baby massage and breastfeeding classes, and in 2014 became licensed as a BabyCalm and ToddlerCalm teacher.
-I have been an International Board Certified Lactation Consultant/Registered Lactation Consultant since 2015.
-In 2018 I trained as a TummyTime Method instructor, and in 2019 trained to be a babywearing peer counselor.
+I teach baby massage and breastfeeding classes, and in became licensed as a BabyCalm and ToddlerCalm teacher.
+I have been an International Board Certified Lactation Consultant/Registered Lactation Consultant since.
+I have also trained as a TummyTime Method instructor, and as a babywearing peer counselor.

 When it comes to parenting, I believe that your child will teach you what you need to know to be their parent, and I believe that you are the expert when it comes to your own family.
 I see many parents who do not have confidence in their instincts and their own expertise.
 There are so many “experts” out there and so much conflicting advice, finding your own path as a parent gets harder and harder with each generation.
 My goal is to provide evidence-based information and gentle techniques to foster connection, communication and understanding between babies or toddlers and their parents.
 My goal is also to empower you to embrace your OWN expertise and confidence in your parenting goals and choices.